Recipe Overview

 Potato IQ

 Did you know that potatoes are good for you?
 While they are high in carbs (mostly starch), they also contain important vitamins and minerals, particularly potassium.
 The skin has additional benefits, including fiber and polyphenols (an antioxidant).
-Red potatoes are one of the healthiest choices (Healthline).About Crispy Roasted Potatoes
+Red potatoes are one of the healthiest choices (Healthline).Best Crispy Roasted Potatoes

 This recipe is a basic how-to technique.
 Once you learn the easy steps, crispy roasted potatoes will be a side dish that you’ll turn to again and again.
 These potatoes go with nearly everything and are “fancy” enough to serve to company.
 Pretty much everyone I’ve ever met likes these potatoes.

-Serve them for breakfast.
+Perfect for breakfast.
 Consider making oven roasted potatoes for instead of hash browns or American fries.
 They are a healthier choice and you don’t have stand over the stove.
 Add a sheet pan of baked bacon to the oven and all you’ll have to do is scramble the eggs.

 Roasted potatoes are great on a salad or a meal bowl.
 Add crispy roasted potatoes to fresh green lettuce or spinach, toss on a few radish slices, thinly sliced red onion, and tomatoes, and top with homemade red wine vinaigrette or honey mustard dressing.
 So good!